Celebrity Summit in Bermuda

 Best Known For

-Grown-up Ambience: Summit isn’t a ship for rambunctious kids.
+Grown-up Ambiance: Summit isn’t a ship for rambunctious kids.
 There is a Camp at Sea club for younger cruisers, but there are no water slides or laser-tag courses.
 This is ultimately a haven for couples or groups of friends who want to explore ports by day and enjoy elegantly casual camaraderie in onboard restaurants and bars.
-Guests can also look forward to Chef’s Table, an exclusive five-course dinner created by Boulud and served at a 12-seat communal table in Tuscan Grille twice each sailing (this will be available in late 2019).
-This culinary experience is expected to cost $139 per person ($199 with wine pairings) and will need to be reserved well in advance of boarding.

 Who It's Best For